mvolkmann/blog/src/smalltalk/01-quick-introduction.md

 to see its implementation.

-When the caret (`^`) character appears at the beginning of a statement within a method, it returns the value of the expression that follows from the method.
+When the caret (`^`) character appears at the beginning of an expressions within a method, it returns the value of that expression from the method.
 If the preference "Show ST-80 Assignments" is selected, the caret character is rendered as an up pointing arrow.